Vita

 Summary

-This will be Alisa’s 23rd year teaching.
+This is Alisa’s 33rd year teaching.
 She taught 2 years at Deer Valley HS in Phoenix, 2 years at Westwood HS in Mesa, AZ, and 4 years at Central Arizona College before moving up to the Maricopa District.
-Alisa started at South Mountain CC in 1998, where she taught for 11 years, and she recently transferred to Glendale CC in 2009.
+Alisa started at South Mountain CC in 1998, where she taught for 11 years, and she transferred to Glendale CC in 2009.
 Before starting her teaching career, she studied mass communications at Phoenix College.
 Later she changed her major and location and earned a B.A. degree in English Literature from California State University, Bakersfield in 1989, and a M.Ed. degree in English Secondary Education from Northern Arizona University in 1993.

 Work Experience